By Anna Gay on | No Comments

-Many photographers approach shooting in RAW with fear and trepidation - I see it every day, AND I also remember how confused I was by the concept at first.
+Many photographers approach shooting in RAW with fear and trepidation - I see it every day!
+AND I also remember how confused I was by the concept at first.
 I wasn't necessarily afraid, but I definitely did not understand what a RAW file was and how it could help me.

 In the end, it's up to you whether or not you want to make the switch from JPEG to RAW.
 What I will tell you, though, is that it is not nearly as complicated as you may think.

-After having a discussion in our forum about what everyone finds to be confusing or scary about RAW, the most common reason was this: people have been told early on in their journey that shooting in RAW is complicated, and that, since they are new to photography, they should only shoot in JPEG to "keep things simple".
+After having a discussion in our forum about what everyone finds to be confusing or scary about RAW, the most common reason was this: people have been told early on in their journey that shooting in RAW is complicated and that, since they are new to photography, they should only shoot in JPEG to "keep things simple."

 For every photographer I have run across that is hesitant to shoot in RAW, I have come across even more who can't imagine shooting any other format.
 The common thread is always something along the lines of, "I was afraid of shooting RAW at first, but one day I tried it, saw how easy it is to use it and how much more control I have in post-processing!"

-I want to get you excited about shooting in RAW, so let's get started and take a look at what RAW is all about.
+I want you to get excited about shooting in RAW, so let's get started and take a look at what RAW is all about.

-In the same way the image information is contained in the negative in film photography, in digital photography, the image information is contained within the RAW file - it is a file that contains all that the camera's sensor "saw" when the image was made, with minimal compression or file manipulation.
-Just like all of the image information is contained in the negative in film photography, in digital photography, all of the image information is contained within the RAW file.
+In the same way the image information is contained in the negative in film photography, in digital photography, the image information is contained within the RAW file - it is a file that includes all that the camera's sensor "saw" when the image was made, with minimal compression or file manipulation.
+Just like all the image information is contained in the negative in film photography, in digital photography, all of the image information is contained within the RAW file.

 In comparison, the JPEG files that your camera defaults to are highly compressed files, and because of this compression, they lose some of their original file information.